 10. Read Together

 Reading aloud to my kids has reignited my own first love–books.
-Somewhere along the way, school and book reports and exams squashed my joy of reading…I was too busy, and I needed to get an A–and that may or may not have included actually reading or enjoying the book.
+Somewhere along the way, school and book reports and exams squashed my joy of reading…I was way more concerned about getting an A than actually reading the book!

-Reading with your kids may reawaken (or awaken for the first time) your own love of books–there’s nothing like introducing your kids to your old friends (mine are Ramona, Laura, and Ann) or meeting new ones together (I fell in love with Aslan and Harry Potter with my kids).
+Reading with your kids may reawaken (or awaken for the first time) your own love of books–there’s nothing like introducing your kids to your old friends (mine are Ramona, Laura, and Anne) or meeting new ones together (I fell in love with Aslan, Harry Potter, and Frodo with my kids).

 11. Don’t let the kids eat in the car…